kantorovich/kantorovich-site/content/talk/kickoff_Steinerberger.md

 downtown area have to walk the least amount to get their morning coffee.
 That's a classical problem in Optimal Transport, minimizing the Wasserstein distance between the sum of 7 Dirac measures and the (coffee-drinking) population density.
-But in reality, things are trickier: if the 7 coffee shops go well, you want to open an 8th and a 9th and you want to remain optimal in this respect (and the first 7 are already fixed).
+But in reality things are trickier.
+If the 7 coffee shops go well, you want to open an 8th and a 9th and you want to remain optimal in this respect (and the first 7 are already fixed).
 We find optimal rates for this problem in W_2 in all dimensions.
 Analytic Number Theory makes an appearance and, in fact,